Positive (2007 film)

-Positive is a 2007 Hindi short film directed by Farhan Akhtar and produced by Farhan Akhtar and Ritesh Sidhwani under their Excel Entertainment Pvt.
+Positive is a 2007 Indian Hindi-language short film directed by Farhan Akhtar and produced by Farhan Akhtar and Ritesh Sidhwani under their Excel Entertainment Pvt.
 Ltd. banner.
-The film starred Shabana Azmi and Boman Irani in leads roles.
+The film starred Shabana Azmi and Boman Irani and Arjun Mathur.

-Overview

-Positive was a part of AIDS JaaGo (AIDS Awake), a series of four short films, directed by Mira Nair (Migration), Santosh Sivan (Prarambha), Vishal Bhardwaj (Blood Brothers) and Farhan Akhtar, in a joint initiative of Mira Nair's Mirabai Films, voluntary organisations Avahan and Bill & Melinda Gates Foundation.
-The film stars Boman Irani, Shabana Azmi and a debutant actor, Arjun Mathur.
+Positive was a part of AIDS JaaGo (AIDS Awake), a series of four short films, directed by Mira Nair (Migration), Santosh Sivan (Prarambha), Vishal Bhardwaj (Blood Brothers) and Farhan Akhtar, in a joint initiative of Nair's Mirabai Films, voluntary organisations Avahan and Bill & Melinda Gates Foundation.

 Boman Irani plays an AIDS patient, Shabana Azmi as his wife and Arjun Mathur as their son.

-The movie premiered at the Toronto International Film Festival in 2007.
+The film premiered at the Toronto International Film Festival in 2007.

 Plot

 Years ago, when Abhijit was a boy, he learned his father was involved in extramarital relationships.
 He kept it secret for several years, until tension rose too high and he left for Cape Town.

 Time passes and Abhijit is called by his mother.
 His father had contracted the AIDS virus.
-It was up to Abhijit to be the bigger person to comfort his father, even after all he had done, in his last moments of life.
+It is up to Abhijit to be the bigger person to comfort his father, even after all he had done, in the last moments of his life.